shabin5785/Golang_notes/Go_4.md

 more goroutines with no additional synchronizat ion.
 A type is concurrency-s afe if all its accessible met hods and operat ions are concur rency-s afe.

+-We can make a program concurrency-s afe without mak ing every concrete typ e in that prog ram concurrency-s afe.
+Indeed, concur rency-s afe typ es are the exception rat her than the rule, so you should access a var iable concurrently only if the documentation for its typ e says that this is safe.
+We avoid concurrent access to most var iables either by confining them to a single goroutine or by maintaining a hig her-le vel invar iant of mutual exclusion